Biography of a soldier in charge of installing telegraph lines in the Brazilian Amazon. Relationship with Theodore Roosevelt and the Duda River.

 The most delicate expedition was the one entrusted to him by the Brazilian government to serve as companion and guide to former U.S. President Theodore Roosevelt, who wanted to go on safari in the Amazon, as he had done a decade earlier in Africa.
-I did not know that visiting the Amazon, with its dangers and diseases, was something else.
+I did not know that visiting the Amazon, with its dangers and diseases, was something that appealing.

 The group of 19 people, which they called the Roosevelt-Rondón Scientific Commission, left Tapirapuá in January 1914 and reached, after more than a month of hard work, the La Duda River at the end of February of that year.

-Everyone got sick, except Rondón, still very strong at 49 years of age, accustomed as he was to such journeys.
+Everyone got sick, except Rondón, still very strong at 49 years of age, and accustomed as he was to such journeys.

 Roosevelt, 56, almost died on the trip, and it is neither literature nor the product of this writer’s fevered imagination.

-Sick with malaria, weakened by poor nutrition, with an injured and infected leg, and surrounded by hostile Indians, he was only saved by the energy that emanated from this man accustomed to physical exertion and long working days, but not to a life of luxury and luxury, despite having been rich from birth and having held high positions of political representation, including the presidency of the United States for nine years.
+Sick with malaria, weakened by poor nutrition, with an injured and infected leg, and surrounded by hostile Indians, he was only saved by the energy that emanated from this man accustomed to physical exertion and long working days, not to a soft life of luxury, despite having been rich from birth and having held high positions of political representation, including the presidency of the United States for nine years.